-Many learning management systems (LMS) can apply similar technologies to various different educational opportunities.
-But clients’ needs vary widely based on their industry.
-Among the Life Sciences, such as pharmaceutical firms, hospitals, biotech innovators, physical therapists, rehabilitation centers and others, industry standards are actually quite strict.
-The industry requirement to adhere to the US Federal Standard 21 CFR Part 11 requires rigorous, validated software platforms.
+Learning management systems (LMS) can apply similar technologies to various learning and development requirements.
+We know, however, that client needs vary widely based on their industry.
+Get a free sandbox account to see how eLeaP’s CFR Part 11 compliant system works.
+Industry standards are pretty strict among the companies in the Life Sciences, such as pharmaceutical firms, hospitals, biotech innovators, physical therapists, rehabilitation centers, and others.
+The industry requirement to adhere to the US Federal Standard 21 CFR Part 11 requires rigorous, validated software platforms like eLeaP.

-Here’s what the FDA actually says about 21 CFR Part 11
+Here’s what the FDA says about 21 CFR Part 11

 PART 11 — ELECTRONIC RECORDS; ELECTRONIC SIGNATURES